Staff can be contacted directly from this page by clicking on their names and titles.

 Livonia Office (Ext.
 13)

 Eric has been President of the Citizens Research Council since September of 2014.
-He has been with the CRC since 1987, the first two years as a Lent Upson-Loren Miller Fellow, and since then as a Research Associate and, later, as Director of Local Affairs.
+He has been with the Citizens Research Council since 1987, the first two years as a Lent Upson-Loren Miller Fellow, and since then as a Research Associate and, later, as Director of Local Affairs.
 Eric has researched such issues as state taxes, state revenue sharing, highway funding, unemployment insurance, economic development incentives, and stadium funding.
 His recent work focused on local government matters, including intergovernmental cooperation, governance issues, and municipal finance.
 Eric is a past president of the Governmental Research Association and also served as vice-chairman of the Governmental Accounting Standards Advisory Council (GASAC), an advisory body for the Governmental Accounting Standards Board (GASB), representing the user community on behalf of the Governmental Research Association.

 Eric holds a B.A. in International Relations from James Madison College at Michigan State University and a Masters in Public Administration from Wayne State University.
-He works out of the Livonia Office.

 Craig holds a B.A. in Economics and Political Science from Kalamazoo College and a Masters in Public Administration from Wayne State University.
 He holds positions on various professional, nonprofit, and local government boards/associations.
-He works out of the Research Council’s Lansing office.

 West Michigan Office